What We Do

 Ensures that affordable homes are serving the intended population and are in compliance with program and funding requirements through tracking (maintaining records, database, recording and tracking of legal documents) and assuring compliance with federal and local regulations.

-Provides technical assistance to developers and enforces the Inclusionary Housing Ordinance that requires that new residential development contributes 20 percent toward affordable housing
+The Inclusionary Housing Ordinance requires that new residential development contributes 25 percent toward affordable housing to meet the needs of low/moderate and middle income households.

 Affordable Housing Policy